enthought/traitsui/_sources/traitsui_user_manual/intro.txt

 Note that the terms :term:`view` and :term:`View` are distinct for the purposes of this document.
 The former refers to the component of the MVC design pattern;
-the latter is a Traits UI construct.
+the latter is a TraitsUI construct.

 .. index:: Handler class; as MVC controller